A lot or a little?

 The parents' guide to what's in this app.

 What's it about?

-Once registered, kids choose an avatar and begin to enter their goals and learn the system through animated videos.
+Once registered with KURBO HEALTH COACHING, kids enter their birthday and current height and weight, choose an avatar, and begin to enter their goals.
+Animated videos introduce the traffic light system and "success stories," and audio tracks offer relaxation techniques.
 Then kids begin to track the foods they eat by typing in the food and viewing whether it's categorized as green, yellow, or red (some have more than one color).
 Kids can see their progress as well as how many "red" foods they have left for the week.
 Kids also can play games, read tips and reminders, try new challenges, and set new goals each week.
-This app is a multifaceted weight-loss-and-fitness system.

 Is it any good?